 Find New Partnership Opportunities

-With setting up lead source tracking of your forms, you can create opportunities to partner with other websites.
-For instance, if a referral site is sending you visitors that complete your contact form, then you can strike a deal to generate more traffic.
+By setting up lead source tracking of your forms, you can create opportunities to partner with other websites.
+For instance, if a referral site sends you visitors that complete your contact form, you can strike a deal to generate more traffic.

 Or you can form an affiliate partnership and promote their tools and services upon form completion.
 That way you can make more money.

 Another benefit of tracking the lead source is that you find the best channels to promote your campaigns.

 Let’s say that you want to promote your campaigns on Facebook, Twitter, and through a banner ad and track which marketing channel drives the most form submissions.

 The best way to figure it out is by setting up lead source tracking on your site.
 Once you identified your most profitable channel to promote your campaigns, you can use your marketing budget accordingly to yield the best results.

 And that’s it!

 We hope this guide helped you understand how to track your form conversion source in Google Analytics.

 You can even use MonsterInsights’ URL builder to track your offline marketing campaigns in Google Analytics.